C R G CRG Reports Exterior Engine 1967 Model ID

 The Protect-o-Plate (POP) is a small stamped metal plate that was provided with each vehicle by the factory as part of the warranty and service package.
 It was atttached to the vehicle's warranty booklet.
 When the vehicle was sold, the dealer added the customer's data name and address to the metal plate via Dymo-type stamped plastic adhesive labeling.
 Note that the data is stamped on the POP as a mirror image, so that the imprint from POP was correctly oriented.

 The POP contains basic ID data about the powertrain components (engine and carburetor, transmission, and rear axle) as well as selected factory installed options, and the month of manufacture.
-1967-68 POPs also showed the exterior colors from the cowl tag as well as the interior paint color (the interior paint color is also shown on the 1967 Norwood cowl tag, but not on the Los Angeles cowl tag).
+1967-68 POPs also showed the exterior colors from the cowl tag as well as the interior paint color.

 POP data were stamped on a 8 row by 30 column grid at predefined coordinates.
 Instructions for stamping the POP data were contained in the assembly manual for each year, and decoding instructions were included in parts manuals and service manuals and bulletins.
 There are nine basic fields - illustrated in the POP transcription below and summarized field by field in the following list.
 For each data item, the row/column positions of the starting and ending cells on the plate are noted, with rows being labeled A thru H, and columns as 1 thru 30.

-The 1969 POP pictured (below right) decodes as a Norwood-built car that was assembled in March with a Bay City carburetor, 307/200hp engine, Powerglide transmission, 2.73 10-bolt axle, and a radio (via the 3 option code under the axle code).
+The 1969 POP pictured (below right) decodes as a Norwood-built car that was assembled in March with a drivetrain that was built in late February.
+It had a Bay City carburetor, 307/200hp engine, Powerglide transmission, 2.73 10-bolt axle, and a radio (via the 3 option code under the axle code).

 1967-1969 Camaro Protect-o-Plate Format